-At the full proposal stage, in addition to the scientific content, a full description of patient engagement (or a justification if this is not applicable), data management, statistical methods, and ethical and legal issues will be required.
+At the full proposal stage, in addition to the scientific content, a full description of patient engagement (or a justification if this is not applicable), data management, statistical methods, and ethical and legal issues will be required in compliance with EC requirements.
 Applicants should anticipate this requirement and ensure that they have consulted with relevant experts to verify the feasibility of the project, and that the proposal can be completed within the defined budget (taking into account budget limits listed in the Guidelines for Applicants).

-7.1 Evaluation Criteria
+✤ 7.1 Evaluation Criteria